Bearer/bearer/docs/contributing/code.md

 You should receive a response with the installed version and architecture.

-With Go installed, [Fork and clone](https://docs.github.com/en/get-started/quickstart/contributing-to-projects) the [Bearer repository]({{meta.sourcePath}}) locally using your preferred method.
+With Go installed, [Fork and clone](https://docs.github.com/en/get-started/quickstart/contributing-to-projects) the [Bearer CLI repository]({{meta.sourcePath}}) locally using your preferred method.
 For example:

 ```bash
 git clone https://github.com/Bearer/bearer.git
 ```

-Next, navigate into the Bearer project in your terminal, and install the required go modules:
+Next, navigate into the Bearer CLI project in your terminal, and install the required go modules:

 ```bash
 go mod download